Magnetism in Gemstones

 © Kirk Feral 2009, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website, without the expressed written consent of the copyright holder.

 Also keep your magnet away from electronics such as calculators, cell phones, tablets, PC's and digital gem scales.
 There are varying opinions on whether or not a neodymium magnet would damage delicate circuitry or erase memory, but you probably don't want to experiment with this.
-The identification chips or strips on credit cards and hotel room key cards can be erased.
+We know from experience that the identification chips or strips on credit cards and hotel room key cards can be erased.

 Pacemaker wearers are cautioned never to place a neodymium magnet in a shirt pocket or anywhere near the chest, as the magnet could stop the pacemaker.